seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 - One range is null
 - One range is invalid

+### shift(Range, double, boolean)

+First, the 3 arguments passed to the method shift were analyzed for equivalence and boundaries.
+They were evaluated as:
+base: {-inf, inf}, {null}
+delta: {negative}, {0}, {positive}
+allowZeroCrossing: {true}, {false}

+Thus, by Strong ECT: 2*3*2 = 12

+The twelve test cases were then developed using the equivalence classes and boundaries as such:
+- Base= -inf to inf, delta = negative, allowZero= true
+- Base = -inf to inf, delta = 0, allowzerocrossing = true
+- Base = -inf to inf, delta = positive, allowzerocrossing = true
+- Base = -inf to inf, delta = negative, allowZero = false
+- Base = -inf to inf, delta = 0, allowzero = flase
+- Base = -inf to inf, delta = positive, allowzero = false
+- Base = null

+NOTE: Got rid of 5 redundant base = null test cases (all throw exceptions)

 # 4 - Selected Test Cases Using Coverage Information and How They Have Increased Code Coverage

 ## 4.1 -